adsukharev/social-network/backend/README.md

 # RESTful API Matcha

 #### Note
-All data should be sent to server in JSON file
+All data should be sent to server in JSON file.

+Schemas are in backend/db/models.py

 ## Endpoints